- What is a generic approval?

 - What nutrition claim size requirements do I have to follow when I am using a fanciful name in conjunction with a descriptive name?

 The size of nutrient content claims can be based on a "fanciful name" or a "true product name," with certain limitations.
 For example, meals and entrees often have a fanciful name to broadly identify the product, which is followed, by a descriptive product name.
 Claims can be two times the size of the largest letter in the fanciful name if the combined fanciful/true name follows the one-third sizing rule for product names.
 If the claims size is two times the size of the fanciful name, the size of all letters in the fanciful/true name need to be at least one-third the size of the largest letter in the fanciful/true name.

 - What can we name this product?

-Call the LCT and speak to a staff member.
+Submit an inquiry in askFSIS .
+Choose “Labeling” as the product when submitting your inquiry.
 Provide a list of possible choices for a product name and provide formulation amounts and information regarding the processing procedure.

 - Am I allowed to put an ingredients statement, address line and nutrition facts on the back of a package?